scionproto/scion/doc/cryptography/interactions.rst

 **************************

-The main purpose of the SCION control plane PKI is to distribute and authenticate the public keys used to verify control-plane messages and information.
+The main purpose of the SCION control plane PKI is to distribute and authenticate the public keys used to verify control plane messages and information.
 For example, SCION path segments are signed with keys that are authenticated through the CP-PKI.

 These interactions cover how certificates are distributed, how they are used to